H4RMLY/WEBPRO-CW/README.md

 This is a HIT workout web application that allows you to create your own workout or choose from a selection of preset sessions.

 ## Installation
-1. CD into WEBPRO-CW-main if not already
+1. CD into WEBPRO-CW if not already.
-2. Type 'npm i' into your console to install dependencies
+2. Type 'npm i' into your console to install dependencies.
-3. Type 'npm start' into console to run the application
+3. Type 'npm start' into console to run the application.
+4. In your browser type localhost:8080 to access the app.

 ## How to use
 When the page has loaded you should be shown the workout builder with two buttons allowing you to show either preset workouts or individual exercises that you can add to your workout.
+If you are logged into an account this will allow you to save your selected workout and access it as if it is a preset.
 Once you select at least four individual exercises or one preset then you can click start to change the screen to the workout controller.

 You can navigate through the workout using the arrow buttons and start the timer for each exercise using the play button.
 You can press the play button again to pause the timer.
 In order to navigate through the workout the timer must be paused.
 If needed you can cancel the workout which will clear it and bring you back to the builder.
 Currently when you finish your workout it will just change the text within the cancel button to make it clear that the workout has ended and that is how you return home.

 ## Feature Plans
-At the moment I plan to create an account system so you can save your workouts and use them as presets.
+- Make the ability to remove workouts from the users account.
+- Possibly let the user add custom exercises to the button panel if they are logged in.
+- Allow users to select colour pallets.
+- Find a better way to show exercise instructions in the custom workout button panel as the user has to scroll to the bottom of the page to see.

+## Known issues
+- Im not sure how to reliably re-create this issue but occasionally when selecting an exercise in the custom button panel it will change to styling to be selected but will not add it to the workout.
+This is fixed by de-selecting and selecting it again.

 ## Key features
-Overall the main change is that I have re-built the whole app so it is more inline with the one page brief instead of using multiple pages.

 ### Workout Creation
 This feature allows you to create a workout comprised of at least four exercises or one preset workout.